af/garbagepatch.js/README.md

 and for deducing what libraries other sites are using.

+## Using it

+#.
+Copy the contents of `bookmarklet.js` into the URL field of a new browser bookmark.
+#.
+Click on the bookmark when you're on a page you want to inspect.

 ## Building it

 You'll need node.js and uglify-js to run the build script:

     # With node.js installed:
     npm install -g uglify-js
-    node build.js       # Copy the output and save it as a bookmark in your browser
+    ./build.js       # This will save the new build as bookmarklet.js

 ## TODO

-* Add more popular libraries
+* Detect more popular libraries
 * Better output styling
 * Add a way to interact with the detected global variables